Infineon/mtb-example-psoc4-i2c-slave-callback/README.md

    <br>

-   For example, sending the command `w 08 01 FF 17 p` will turn the LED ON with full intensity; sending the command `w 08 01 00 17 p` will turn the LED OFF.
+   For example, sending the command `w 08 01 FF 17 p` will turn the LED ON with full intensity; sending the command `w 08 01 00 17 p` will turn the LED OFF

-5. Type the command `r 08 x x x p` to read the status of the write performed.
+5. Type the command `r 08 x x x p` to read the status of the write performed

    The following is the command format to read the status form the slave’s read buffer.
 The symbol ‘x’ denotes one byte to read from the slave’s read buffer.
-In this example, three bytes are read from the slave.
+In this example, three bytes are read from the slave

    Start for read | Slave address | SoP | LED TCPWM compare value | EoP | Stop
     ----------------|---------------|-----|-------------------------|-----|------